-As a Catholic, Jesuit institution, Saint Louis University holds high standards regarding the conduct of its students both on and off campus.
+As a Catholic, Jesuit institution, Saint Louis University holds high standards regarding the conduct of its students both on and off the SLU campus.

 Our mission in the Office of Student Responsibility and Community Standards is to help you, as students, think reflectively and act respectfully, both in how you care for your fellow community members and the ways you care for yourself.
-We actively support educational initiatives and restorative justice that prioritizes your learning and long term success.
-We also support play a central role in educating and training students, faculty and staff about our Community Standards, values and expectations.
+We actively support educational initiatives and restorative justice that prioritizes your learning and long-term success.
+We also play a central role in educating and training students, faculty and staff about our community standards, values and expectations.

-All of the University policies that pertain to you as a student, University community standards and residence hall policies are online in the Student Handbook.
-It is your responsibility to review and understand the policies and expectations for your behavior as a student at Saint Louis University.
+All University policies that pertain to students and student organizations, University community standards and residence hall policies are outlined in the Student Handbook.
+You are responsible for reviewing and understanding the policies and expectations for your behavior as a student at Saint Louis University.